 Skip to main content

-The Master of Biomedical Informatics (MBI) program at Harvard Medical School is designed to advance the use of biomedical data, information, and knowledge for scientific inquiry, problem-solving, and decision making.
-This program is created for students who are looking to develop skills in data science in the context of medicine and biological sciences to improve human health.
-Our students graduate with the computational, methodological, and data science skills to contribute to an ongoing revolution in biomedical discovery.
+The Master of Medical Sciences in Biomedical Informatics (MMSc-BMI) program will train students to contribute to the rapidly evolving use of biomedical data for revolutionary advances in scientific inquiry and technological development.
+This program is created for students who are looking to develop skills in data science in the context of medicine and biological science to improve human health.
+Through a rigorous combination of core coursework and a year-long full-time thesis research project, our students will graduate with the computational, methodological, and data science skills to contribute to an ongoing revolution in biomedical discovery.

 Contact